melezhik/sparrow/README.md

 There are two type of sparrow plugins:

-* public plugins - provided by community and so considered as public access
+* public plugins - provided by [community repository](https://sparrowhub.org/) and so considered as public access

 * private plugins - provided by internal or external git repositories and _not necessary_ considered as public access

+Both public and private plugins are installed with help sparrow client:

+    sparrow  plg list
+    sparrow plg install plugin_name

 ## PUBLIC PLUGINS

 The public plugins features:

-* they are versioned, so you may upgrade and downgrade them as you commonly do with any package manage tools ( cpan, apt-get, yum )

-* they are kept in a central place called sparrow box - remote community plugins repository
+* they are kept in a central place called [SparrowHub](https://sparrowhub.org/) - community plugins repository

-To install public sparrow plugin a minimal efforts are required.
-You find one in a plugin listing and then install it.

-Public plugins will be denoted with public type:

-    sparrow  plg list  | grep public
-    sparrow plg install public_plugin_name
+* they are versioned, so you may install various version of a one plugin

 ## PRIVATE PLUGINS